Resilience Revisited: A Multidimensional Framework Derived from Realistic Attack Scenarios: Results

 \textbf{Scenario A} -- Single-plant baseline attack:~A control input attack manipulates the active power reference of the PV plant at Bus 33 (190~MW), selected for its proximity to the highest-load buses in the system.
 As a result, a generation loss at this bus produces measurable system-wide frequency transients while remaining within the single-plant scope for our baseline scenario.
 Operators retain full communication and control over all the remaining plants.
 This represents an isolated cyberattack without any climatic or regulatory assumptions.

 \textbf{Scenario B} -- Multi-vector cascading attack:~A coordinated attack replicates TTPs documented in the Polish grid incident: \emph{i)} communication disruption targeting six PV plants, eliminating operator observability and control, and \emph{ii)} forced disconnection of 1,115~MW of PV capacity (74.3\% of total).
 The six targeted plants (at Buses 31, 32, 34, 35, 37, and 38) are geographically dispersed, mirroring the targeting strategy.
-A 25\% load increase is incorporated as an exogenous stress factor to reflect the elevated winter demand conditions concurrent with the Polish attack, which occurred during sub-zero temperatures and snowstorms.
-The remaining climatic and regulatory stressors are treated as exogenous amplifiers via $D_{\text{clim}}$ and $D_{\text{reg}}$~\cite{CERTPolska2026, Dragos2026}.
+To reflect the elevated winter demand observed during the Polish incident, a $25\%$ load increase is introduced as an operational stress factor, introduced by the sub-zero temperatures and snowstorms~\cite{CERTPolska2026, Dragos2026, zografopoulos2020special}.